line23/x-auth/README.md

 // Admin extends User and gets access to everything that User can access. xAuth.extend('Admin', 'User');

-// User can access 'themebox' endpoint.
+// User can access 'home' endpoint.
-// Admin extends User, so Admin also has access to 'themebox' endpoint. xAuth.canAccess('User', ['themebox']);
+// Admin extends User, so Admin also has access to 'home' endpoint. xAuth.canAccess('User', ['home']);

 router.use('/theme', require('./controllers/ThemeController')({xAuth: xAuth}).router);